cmdrjs/knockout-cmdrjs/README.md

 <script>
     var vm = {
-        shell: ko.observable() //will be set to instance of cmdr.Shell created by component.
+        shell: ko.observable() //will be set to instance of the Shell class created by component.
         options: {} //set Shell class options here.
     };